picosh/pgit/README.md

 # pgit

-A static site generator for git
+A static site generator for git.

+This golang binary will generate a commit log, files, and references based on a git repository and the provided revisions.

+It will only generate a commit log and files for the provided revisions.

 # usage